-The financial industry has always had a strong focus on data quality, driven by the need for compliance with regulations such as Basel III, MiFID II, and Solvency II.
-However, as the industry evolves, organizations are recognizing that improving data quality is not just a compliance requirement, but a key driver of business value.
+The financial industry has always focused on data quality, driven by the need for compliance with regulations such as Basel III, MiFID II, and Solvency II.
+However, as the industry evolves, organizations recognize that improving data quality is not just a compliance requirement but a key driver of business value.
 According to Gartner, 86% of financial organizations believe that improving data quality is essential for achieving their business objectives.

 Impact of Poor Data Quality

-Poor data quality can have a significant impact on a financial institution’s bottom line.
+Poor data quality can significantly impact a financial institution’s bottom line.

 - A study by the International Association of Financial Executives Institutes (IAFEI) found that poor data quality can cost financial institutions an average of $3.1 million per year in lost revenue.

 - In addition, a separate study by IBM found that financial services firms spend an average of $1.3 billion per year on compliance related to poor data quality.

 - The same study also found that financial services firms estimate that poor data quality costs them an additional $2.2 billion per year in lost revenue opportunities.
 The cost of poor data quality in terms of lost revenue is almost double the amount spent on compliance.